darklorddad/Swinburne-COS30082-AML-Multi-Class-Classification/report.md

 The models were trained for a maximum of 100 epochs, but early stopping often terminated the process sooner, saving computational resources and yielding models with better generalisation.

+#### 1.4.
+Web Application and Deployment

+To provide an interactive interface for the trained models, a web application was developed using **Gradio**.
+The application allows users to:
+-   Select any of the fine-tuned models.
+-   Upload an image of a bird and receive the top-5 species predictions with their confidence scores.
+-   Visualise the training metrics (e.g., loss, accuracy, learning rate) for each model via interactive plots.
+-   Access data preparation utilities to organise, normalise and split image datasets.

+The application is deployed on Hugging Face Spaces, providing a publicly accessible platform for model inference and analysis.

 ---

 ### 2. Result and Discussion